 Admission into the Marriage and Family Therapy Program at CCSU requires several steps.
-First, a prospective student must apply to the School of Graduate Studies for admission into the Graduate School.
+First, a prospective student must apply to the MFT program online through Graduate Admissions .
 Students are required to submit official transcripts directly from all undergraduate and graduate programs attended.
 An undergraduate G.P.A. of 2.70 has been set as the minimum standard for admission.
 Other steps include submitting 2 letters of recommendation from professionals outside the program who can attest to the candidate's ability and readiness for graduate study in the field, a current resume, and a written essay as part of the determination of acceptance into the MFT program.
-After reviewing application for materials, qualified applicants will be invited to interview with the Marriage and Family Therapy Faculty.
+After reviewing application materials, qualified applicants will be invited to interview with the Marriage and Family Therapy Faculty.

-All students are assigned an academic advisor from the MFT faculty.
+All students are assigned an academic advisor from the MFT core faculty.
 An initial meeting with the advisor will orient the student as to prerequisites, scheduling of courses, acceptability of possible transfer courses.
-The Planned Program of Study form will be completed and submitted to the Dean of Graduate Studies for final approval.
-During the first year, students take three (3) prerequisite courses (CNSL 500, CNSL 501, and MFT 505) and MFT 541.
+The Graduate Planned Program of Study form will be completed and submitted to Graduate Studies for final approval.
+During the first year, students take two (2) prerequisite courses (CNSL 501, and MFT 505) and MFT 541.
 Also, students will take MFT 542 and MFT 556 before they start their practicum.

 In addition to meeting academic criteria, a successful MFT student is expected to be mature, motivated for graduate studies, and invested in the welfare of others.
 Training in MFT is a process of learning to apply theory to practice and of learning to use oneself as an instrument of change with people who are in distress.
-The faculty assesses each candidate's adherence to the departmental Checklist of Clinical Competencies, which reflect a student's values and ability to relate to others (see Appendix II).
+The faculty assesses each candidate's adherence to the departmental Checklist of Clinical Competencies, which reflects a student's values and ability to relate to others (see Appendix II).
 Meeting with the faculty advisor during the admissions process provides an opportunity for frank dialog as to the appropriateness of such training for each applicant.